cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 can do this.

 It is beyond the scope of this manual to discuss how to get an account on Google.
-However we do provide a convenient documentation at :doc:`../accounts/google`.
+However, we do provide a convenient documentation at :doc:`../accounts/google`.

 The ``cloudmesh.yaml`` file needs to be set up as follows for the